 There is yet another sector of people who may have never smoked cigarettes, but are enjoying the legal (or illegal) benefits of smoking marijuana, either in the form of a joint, bong, pipe, or other apparatus, for recreational or medicinal purposes.

-There are claims that vaporizing marijuana will get you higher than smoking it because you’re inhaling pure vapor without any of the carbon byproducts of burning or combusting it, which makes for a ‘cleaner’ high.
+There are studies stating that vaporizing marijuana is safer than smoking it because you’re inhaling pure vapor without any of the carbon byproducts of burning or combusting it, which makes for a ‘cleaner’ high.

 The science behind the negative health claims of vaping

 A small number of recent studies have shown that vaporizing e-juice, which is a flavored liquid in a base of propylene glycol (PG) or vegetable glycerin (VG), contain toxic chemicals in products that were obtained from Japan.
 But we’re happy to put those claims to rest and shed light on the realities of these so-called studies.

 The studies in question have been emerging from researchers using the vaporizers in ways that were never meant to be used, such as allowing the vaporized e-juice to exceed the recommended heat levels, which excessively burn the heating chamber and coil element, releasing nanoparticles and harmful chemicals.
 The e-juices that were used in the study came from Japan, which commonly contains unsafe levels of chemicals in the e-juices themselves such as formaldehyde and other toxic substances.

 There are also biased negative claims by major media outlets about e-cigs or vaporizing using the same flawed studies for their news.